Why do my gums bleed when I brush my teeth?

 Bleeding Gums FAQs

-Are bleeding gums serious?
+Are bleeding gums common in children?

 Preventing Gum Disease, Maintaining Oral Wellness